 - Islands of Europe

 - Gulfs and Bays

-These landforms are result of glaciations of hard rock in the ancient times.
+These landforms are result of glaciations of hard rock in ancient times.
 Distinct physical features such as marshlands, lakes, and fjords have been emerged with the recession of glaciers form the highland areas.

 The famous Norwegian Fjords which are Lyse fjord, the Geiranger fjord.

 - A fjord is a long, deep, narrow body of water that reaches far inland.
 Fjords are often set in a U-shaped valley with steep walls of rock on either side.

 It is the extensive low land spread along the bank of various mighty rivers such as Rhine, Weser, Elbe, Oder, and Vistula.
 These river valleys are favorable for growing seasonal crops.